alexasselin008/poc-storybook/README.md

 This repo will contain 4 demo projects
-- *demo-cra*: Folder containing one CRA (with craco?) project with a storybook integration
+- *demo-cra*: Folder containing one CRA (with craco) project with a storybook integration
 - *demo-nextjs*: Folder containing one NextJS project with a storybook integration
 - *demo-reactlib*: Folder containing one React Library project with a storybook integration
 - *demo-composition*: Folder containing one Storybook that serves as a root composition of all 3 other demo projects.